jbw3/language-cpp14/README.md

 ### Doxygen

 This package marks doxygen keywords.
-However, many syntax themes do not highlight them.
-If your theme does not, you can enable highlighting by adding the following to your styles.less file:
+Most syntax themes will highlight them with the same color as keywords.
+To change this, add the following to your styles.less file:

 ```less
 atom-text-editor::shadow .keyword.other.documentation